 Maybe you SHOULD consider banning the use of screen time in your home if you do the following:

-1. Keep the TV on all day long, even if no one is watching it, and never worry about the content of what your children are watching.
+1. Keep the TV on all day long, even if no one is watching it, and give your child unlimited access to ipads and tablets with no time restrictions whatsoever.

 2. Let your children watch whatever they want regardless of how appropriate it is or if it causes nightmares.
 What’s wrong with blood, gore, killing, bad language, mature content, and clowns who hide in sewers waiting to snatch children anyways?